tommander/factorio-updater/docs/source/getstart/techguide.rst

 -------------------------
 If the option ``--test`` is *not* present, the options above marked as "Required" really must be present, because they give the script all necessary information for downloading correct updates.

-So when the ``fupd.php`` parses all options and does a low-level check of these options, it creates a new instance of the class :php:class:`TMD\\FUPD\\FactorioUpdate`, handing over all parsed options, and calls its method :php:meth:`TMD\\FUPD\\FactorioUpdate::run`.

-Basically, all the important code is present in that class.
-The other files just contain some enums and helper functions.
+The file ``fupd.php`` really just creates a new instance of the class :php:class:`TMD\\FUPD\\FactorioUpdate` (specifically, it calls its method :php:meth:`TMD\\FUPD\\FactorioUpdate::run`).
+All the actual code is present in that class.

-The constructor of that class does additional checks of the option values given to it, so it won't continue if e.g. the Factorio root directory is not writable for the script.
+The method does all the checks of the option values given to it, so it won't continue if e.g. the Factorio root directory is not writable for the script.

 If all options seem fine, it first downloads the list of latest releases (API) and compares it with the version that Factorio binary reports with ``--version``.
 If the version strings are the same, all is fine and the script exits.